"I was terrified by the level of interest in me." — Emma Watson

 "I am slowly learning to be less hard on myself," she's shared.
 For a Type 1, this represents profound growth.
 Their natural tendency is harsh self-criticism; learning self-compassion is like mastering a foreign language.

-Her decision to attend Brown University despite Hollywood pressure shows Type 1 integrity—choosing personal values over external success.
+Her decision to attend Brown University despite Hollywood pressure showed Type 1 integrity—choosing personal values over external success.
 "I want to be the person who feels great in her skin," she said, articulating the Type 1's ultimate goal: inner peace through authentic self-acceptance.

 Understanding Emma Watson's Type 1 Psychology